The details

 • Our courses involve a range of technical competencies which can be applied immediately to the real world, making you an asset to any team or employer.

-• Graduates of the course will have a holistic understanding of both criminology and psychology in addition to a wide range of transferable skills including critical thinking, research, self-motivation and communication.
+• Develop a wide range of transferable skills – including critical thinking, research, self-motivation and communication.

 The BSc (Hons) Criminal Psychology is made up of the following modules and, upon completion, is equal to a total of 360 credits.